WiDS Datathon FAQ

 What is a datathon?A datathon is a data-focused hackathon — given a dataset and a limited amount of time, participants are challenged to use their creativity and data science skills to build, test, and explore solutions.
 Try something new, apply what you know, learn from other participants, and improve your data science skills along the way!

 Who is eligible to participate?

-WiDS Datathon is open to individuals or teams of up to 4 data scientists, comprised of at least 50% women (people identifying as female).
+The WiDS Datathon is open to individuals or teams of up to 4 participants, comprised of at least 50% women or people identifying as female.
 Inter-organizational teams are allowed.
-Team members may be students, faculty members, government workers, members of non-governmental organizations (NGOs) and/or industry members.
+Team members may include students, faculty members, government workers, members of non-governmental organizations (NGOs) and/or industry members.

 When does registration open and close?

 The registration for WiDS Datathon 2019 will open in mid-to-late-January and close on February 15, 2019.
 The contest will conclude Feb.
 28, 2019.

 Why do teams have to be 50% women?

 The WiDS Datathon is committed to:

 What if I haven’t participated in a datathon before?